|Medium to strenuous hikes (T3) | Beautiful lake & historic stone buildings | Enjoy a drink or meal at the Cabane de Louvie | Fishing|

-Three Lac de Louvie hike options are described here: a return and loop hike from the village of Fionnay and the more famous sentier des chamois trail from above Verbier to Fionnay.
+Three Lac de Louvie hike options are described here: a return hike from the village of Fionnay, a loop hike from Fionnay, and the more famous sentier des chamois trail which starts above Verbier and ends in Fionnay.
 All are accessible with public transport, and all offer a spectacular day out in the beautiful Val de Bagnes.

 ► Return Lac de Louvie hike from Fionnay | 7.8 km | 777 m↑↓ | T3

 ► Loop Lac Louvie hike from Fionnay | 10.8 km | 1,170 m↑↓ | T3

 ► Sentier des Chamois from Verbier to Fionnay via Lac de Louvie | 14.5 km | 777 m↑ 1,485 m↓ | T3

 Vaulted stone buildings: an emblem of the Val de Bagnes